 This displays the current version of gbak, and after displaying a couple of error messages, exits with an error code of 1 as shown above by the echo command.
-This method does not attempt to backup any databases and does not require a username and password to be defined or supplied.
+This method does not attempt to back up any databases and does not require a username and password to be defined or supplied.

-If you wish to display the version number of the gbak utility and also details of database, you must supply a valid database name and backup filename, as follows:
+If you wish to display the version number of the gbak utility and also details of the server and database, you must supply a valid database name and backup filename, as follows: